OPQAM/LinuxCommons/LinuxDocs.md

 # Setting which users have access to all + which file decides that
 chroot_list_enable=YES
 chroot_list_file=/etc/vsftpd.chroot_list

+# Restarting the service and checking the status
+- systemctl restart vsftpd
+- systemctl status vsftpd

 # Edditing the list
 - vim /etc/vsftpd.chroot_list